 Our blends also contain chia and hemp which provide great protein, healthy fats and Omega-3S which we really need to balance our hormones.

 This is available for all ages, it’s whole foods there’s nothing weird or unknown in the ingredients.
 I recommend it not just for cycle regularity, but also for conditions like endometriosis or PCOS.
 It can also help with fertility and peri-menopausal and menopause symptoms.

+We have heard of certain foods for PMS.
 Can you suggest a recipe for us, something to help support the crummy feelings of PMS?

 SESAME SUNFLOWER COCONUT BUTTER SNACK BALLS